Vyral/base-template/_posts/2018-07-02-whats-it-like-to-join-the-jeff-cook-real-estate-team.md

 *“In my first year of real estate, I sold 18 homes.
 My second year, I sold 20, and my goal continues to grow from that point.
 Working for Jeff Cook Real Estate over the years has changed my life in such a way where I can set personal goals and achieve them.
 A lot of times people get into real estate and they don't have a way of making goals because they’re too worried about getting their first deal, trying to find an office to work for.
 With Jeff Cook Real Estate, from day one, you start your success path.”*

 *“My favorite part of working with Jeff Cook Real Estate is the comradery and the family environment.
 There is not a day that goes by that you can't walk into an office and see someone and they ask you about how all your kids are doing or how school is.
-There is definitely a family environment and I definitely **challenge you to compare this aspect to other big-box offices.**”*
+There is definitely a family environment and I definitely&nbsp;**challenge you to compare this aspect to other big-box offices.**”*

 *“People always say you have to spend money to make money, with Jeff Cook Real Estate, a lot of that pressure is taken off of you.
 There are times I’ve worked for other agencies where you had to generate your own business; you had to generate your own work.
 Being with Jeff, we are able to come in here and automatically start making money."*